Leaders, it’s your job to help your people get:

-You have to develop the informal organisation as well:
+You have to develop the informal organisational relationships as well by:

-- Stimulate the people networks behind the formal organisation chart;
+- Stimulating the networks behind the formal organisation chart

-- Make sure your people have conversations that matter; and
+- Making sure your people have conversations that matter

-- Ensure your people find out what they need to know to do the job expanding their own informal network
+- Ensuring your people find out what they need to know to do their job

-- who do you confide in when you stuff up?
+- Who do you confide in when things go wrong?

-- who do you go to know what’s happening?
+- Who do you go to when you want to know what’s happening?